kubernetes/node-problem-detector/pkg/systemlogmonitor/README.md

   "type": "temporary/permanent",
   "condition": "NodeConditionOfPermanentIssue",
   "reason": "CamelCaseShortReason",
-  "message": "regexp matching the issue in the log"
+  "pattern": "regexp matching the issue in the log"
 }
 ```